shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 - **Format**: Standard .docx files (Word documents) representing typical real-world resume formats
 - **Variety**: Single-column, two-column, tables, various section orders and layouts
 - **Diversity**: Resumes with varying technical backgrounds, skills, and experience levels
-- **Experience range**: 0-10+ years across candidates
+- **Experience range**: 0-10+ years across candidates across various roles
 - **Education levels**: Bachelor's through Master's degrees

 **System Design Philosophy:** Our system is role-agnostic and determines candidate-job fit purely from content matching (skills, experience, semantic similarity, education).
-We do not use predefined role labels or categories in the matching algorithm, as this would constitute data leakage.
+We do not use predefined role labels or categories in the matching algorithm unless it is mentioned in the document or job description itself, as this would constitute data leakage.
 The system works with any job description and evaluates fit based on the actual requirements stated in the posting, not predetermined classifications.

 **Data Processing Approach:**
 To build our parsing and matching system, we leveraged two reference datasets for structural guidance: